 Traditional Testing

 Traditional testing involves creating paper-based quizzes.
-Tutors are responsible for grading each test with undivided attention, all while writing personalized feedback for every student.
-The criteria for traditional tests are pre-defined, and based on this, tutors make decisions and set a mark for each student.
-The question types for traditional testing include essays, printed multiple-choice questions, or other handwritten responses from students.
-Traditional testing is time-consuming and adds to the stress of tutors.
+Tutors grade each test with undivided attention, all while writing personalized feedback for each student.
+The criteria for traditional tests are predefined, and based on this, tutors make decisions and set the marking.
+The question types for traditional testing include essays, printed multiple-choice questions, and other handwritten responses from students.
+Conventional ways of testing are time-consuming and add to the stress of tutors.

 Digital Assessments

 Digital assessments involve the creation, marking, and publishing of tests for students with very little human intervention.
-The EdTech industry has developed numerous tools, making education easy.
-However, only a few have worked on making assessment building simple in education, like Assessified.
-Digital assessments allow you to auto-check assessments and add feedback on the go!
-Educators can easily track the progress of each student with advanced tools like Assessified.
+The EdTech industry has worked on numerous advancements to make education easy.
+However, simplifying assessment building is a concept that not many have worked on.
+Assessified’s digital assessments help you auto-check questions and add feedback on the go!
+Educators can easily track the progress of each student with advanced progress tracking tools.
 Thus, digital testing strategies are time-saving and assist in lowering the stress of tutors.

 Challenges of Both Testing Methods